-For infants (children under the age of 1 year), eczema usually affects the:
+In infants (under the age of 12 months), eczema usually affects the:

-Older children and adults typically have more flare-ups on their hands and feet, though knees and elbows are still quite common.
+Older children and adults typically have more flare-ups on their hands and feet, though knees and elbows are also quite common.
 Eczema is very itchy and uncomfortable.
-The condition interferes with quality of life, including interrupting sleep and daily activities because of the discomfort.
+The discomfort can interfere with quality of life, interrupting sleep and daily activities.

-According to the AAP, there are four main goals to treating eczema:
+According to the AAP, the four main goals to treating eczema are:

-- Maintenance skin care: This is the most important, as it can help repair and keep a healthy skin barrier, as well as potentially prevent future flare-ups.
+- Maintenance skin care.
+This is the most important, as it can help repair and maintain a healthy skin barrier, as well as potentially prevent future flare-ups.

 Keeping those four goals in mind, here are five ways you can treat your baby’s eczema at home.

-Giving your baby a warm bath is one of the most effective things you can do to treat and manage eczema at home.
-A daily warm bath is beneficial, as long as you immediately apply moisturizer to the baby’s skin after the bath.
+Giving your baby a short warm bath is one of the most effective things you can do to treat and manage eczema at home.
+A daily warm bath for no more than 5 or 10 minutes is usually beneficial, as long as you immediately apply moisturizer to the baby’s skin after the bath.

-You should use lukewarm water in the bath.
-Stay away from any harsh or perfumed synthetic soap or cleansing agents.
+Use lukewarm water in the bath.
+Stay away from any synthetic soaps or cleansing agents that are harsh or perfumed.
 Every child is different, so you should pay attention to how your infant’s skin responds to the frequency of baths.
-For example, some babies may respond better to baths every other day.
+Some babies may respond better to baths every other day.

-Your baby may slightly object to the "greasy" feeling of skin ointment, as opposed to lighter moisturizing lotion.
-But studies have found that skin ointments are actually more effective for treating eczema because they keep more moisture in.
+Your baby may object to the greasy feeling of skin ointment, as opposed to lighter moisturizing lotion.
+But studies have found that skin ointments are more effective for treating eczema because they keep more moisture in.
 Thicker creams are also helpful.

-One of the most important things you can do for your baby’s eczema is to evaluate potential triggers in your environment.
-Products in your home could be causing or contributing to your baby's skin flaring up.
+One of the most important things you can do for your baby’s eczema is to look for things in your environment that seem to trigger your baby’s flare-ups or make them worse.
+Products in your home could be causing or contributing to the problem.